hpcoloma/project-portfolio-2/README.md

 - Access a Consistent Interface - Users should experience a consistent interface with a title bar and site background that remains visible across all screens for easy navigation.

 ### Site Owner Goals
+- To provide users a tool to calculate take home pay and give them an idea on how much tax they pay.
+Enhancing this calculator with additional target features in the future would benefit not just an individual users but also business owners.

 ## **Design**<a name="design"></a>
 ### Wireframes
 I used [Balsamiq](https://balsamiq.com) to generate digital sketches of how I want my site to look like on different devices.
 Balsamiq had helped me visualised my idea and finalised my design before I start writing my codes.